gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "Excuse me, honored?
 If I may?"

 Ignoring the tiger's growl of, "Not now, boy,"
-Private Thokmay came forward to join the sergeant and the reeve.
+Private Thokmay stepped forward.
 "Did I hear correctly that you're the king's voice here?" he asked, his voice carrying clearly like that of an actor on stage.

-The *tralpa* nodded jerkily,
+The tralpa nodded jerkily,
 his eyes fixed on the tip of the sergeant's sword.
 "So you're in charge of leases on His Highness's laws?"
 Another jerky nod.